 A. I don't have the time.
-Consider that producing these flimsy "zero edition" scores already cost me several hours of free time and many fits of rage and/or frustration.
-Yeah free time (not my main RL job).
+Consider that producing these flimsy "zero edition" scores already cost me several hours of sleep / free time and many a fit of rage and/or frustration.
+Q. Free time?
+Isn't this your main occupation?